kirchhausenlab/Cryosamba/README.md

 conda activate cryosamba
 ```

-anytime you want to run the CryoSamba again.
+anytime you want to run CryoSamba again.

 In case of errors, try running `conda init --all && source ~/.bashrc` in your terminal.